TekTristan/TekTristan/README.md

 # Welcome <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50">

-I'm a second-year undergraduate student at Sacramento State, and I am pursuing a B.S. in Computer Science.
+I am a second-year undergraduate student at Sacramento State, and I am pursuing a B.S. in Computer Science.
 I am currently a Student Assistant Web Developer and want to work as a Full-Stack Developer.
-I am a fast learner and eager to learn new technologies
+I am a fast learner and eager to learn new technologies.

 <div>
   <h2>Experience</h2>